Making UK Gardening Easier for over 25 Years!

 Like the proverbial Swiss Army knife, the mighty Mantis Tiller can effectively perform a wide variety of tasks.
 The tiller tines can easily be removed and many optional attachments can be quickly installed.
 These optional attachments convert the Mantis Tiller into a border edger, furrower, plough, lawn aerator, lawn dethatcher or crevice cleaner.
 Thus, one Mantis Tiller and its attachments can do the work of eight different power tools.

 Over the years, the Mantis Tiller has received many impressive official awards, including the 2009 Grow Your Own magazine Award for the best small tiller.

 Back in 1989, after the Mantis Tiller had thoroughly conquered North America, the little tiller was test marketed in the UK.
 The UK company's Managing Director at the time was spending some time with his friends in the USA, and saw his host using a small red machine to help with his gardening chores.
 He came back to the UK only to find he couldn't buy the Mantis Tiller in the UK.
 Thus, he decided to import a few on his own to sell through his existing business.
 The result?
 UK gardeners embraced the little tiller in much the same way Americans had.
-As the Mantis Tiller approaches its 30th anniversary worldwide, happy tiller owners in every state in the USA, every province in Canada, throughout the UK and Europe and around the world in countries such as South Africa, Israel and China are using their Mantis Tillers to cultivate soil, weed gardens, dig furrows, aerate and dethatch lawns, edge borders, dig holes for planting trees and shrubs, and even trim hedges.
+Happy tiller owners in every state in the USA, every province in Canada, throughout the UK and Europe and around the world in countries such as South Africa, Israel and China are using their Mantis Tillers to cultivate soil, weed gardens, dig furrows, aerate and dethatch lawns, edge borders, dig holes for planting trees and shrubs, and even trim hedges.
 All with a little red tiller that many people laughed at when it was first introduced.
 It's safe to say that no one is laughing at the little tiller now.

 Mantis Tiller Trivia: Why is it called a Mantis Tiller?